 WHY WE LIKE IT: Its excellent design resists environmental damage and makes recharging a snap, while offering excellent cycle life.
 It’s a top choice for reliable RV power over the long haul.

 This nimble battery offers a 70% longer cycle life compared to conventional deep cycle batteries, and can last for up to 400 cycles at 80% discharge and with great stability.
 It offers a reserve capacity of 24 minutes, 16 amp hours, and 170 cold cranking amps for solid performance that’s ideal for long-term RV use.

 It’s the best deep cycle battery we’ve seen, but it also has a particularly excellent design to resist both vibration and extreme temperatures and keep on going.
 If something goes wrong, there’s a limited 2 year full replacement warranty.
 When you get back home, the excellent recharging capabilities will have the battery back at capacity in 4 to 6 hours.
+The Odyssey’s excellent performance due to its design, battery capacity, and other features makes it a great option to provide much power to your RV and further build your backup power system for your next trip.
 As far as comfort in your RV, the best rv mattress will give you a good night’s sleep.

 #4 VMAX V35-857 RV Battery